skip to Main Content

 Parenting educator and author, Maggie Dent, emphasises the importance of building strong connections and creating intentional “pockets of joy” with our children.
 She believes that meaningful connections are the foundation of healthy relationships and essential for children’s emotional well-being.

-According to Dent, “Connection is the most important thing we can create with our children.
+According to Maggie, “Connection is the most important thing we can create with our children.
 It’s what helps them feel loved, secure, and valued.”
 By prioritising being a more present mum and building connection with your children, you can create your own intentional pockets of joy in your beautiful family.

 If creating more intentional moments of connection and being a more present mum is something you’d like to explore further, browse my 1:1 coaching programs to see how I can support you